omarbak/Java-Project/README.md

 # Java-Project
-Matching Cards project at KU Leuven (Object Oriented programming course).
+Matching Cards project at KU Leuven (Object Oriented Programming course).

 # Notes:
 - The code needs lots of cleaning, it is mainly hard coded (will be fixed after I finish my degree).
 - To run the code, run the mainmenu application, you'll have to choose everything on the main menu gui before the game starts.
 - Might contain bugs (even though i tested it many times before presenting the code to the professor).